Tornadoes of 2011: April 19–24 (United States)

 Severe weather once again developed across parts of the Midwest on April 22.
 The hardest-hit area was parts of the St. Louis metropolitan area.
 A destructive tornado tracked across the region with severe damage in several communities including houses destroyed in communities such as Bridgeton, Ferguson, Florissant, Hazelwood, Maryland Heights and New Melle.
 Lambert-St. Louis International Airport was hard hit with severe damage to numerous facilities there and injuries reported.
 Windows were blown out of the terminals there and airplanes were flipped in the field.
 Concourse C was the hardest hit, taking nearly a year to reopen; it reopened on April 2, 2012.
 The tornado was given a rating of EF4 based on finding of flattened houses in Bridgeton.
 Following assessments by the local National Weather Service, it was determined that a single tornado tracked for 22 mi through parts of Missouri and Illinois, reaching a maximum width of 0.4 mi.
-Elsewhere, there were several reported tornadoes, including an EF2 which tracked through Henderson, Webster and Union County.
+Elsewhere, there were several reported tornadoes, including an EF2 tornado which tracked through Henderson, Webster and Union County.
+A few more tornadoes were reported on April 23–24; however, most did not cause any severe damage, though one EF2 tornado caused structural damage in the town of Bardwell, Kentucky.

-April 25–28
+April 25–28 (United States and Canada)

-Between April 25 and 28, a historic tornado outbreak took place across much of the Southern United States as well as parts of the Midwest and Northeast.
-With 360 confirmed tornadoes and 324 tornadic fatalities, the outbreak ranks as the largest and one of the worst in United States history.
-More than three dozen tornadoes were confirmed each day of the event, with 42 on April 25, 55 on April 26, a 24-hour record of 216 on April 27, and 47 on April 28.
-In terms of violent tornadoes, the event ranks third with 15 EF4/5 storms, behind the 1974 Super Outbreak and 1965 Palm Sunday outbreak.
+Between April 25 and 28, a historic and devastating tornado outbreak took place across much of the Southern United States as well as parts of the Midwest and Northeast.
+With 367 confirmed tornadoes and 324 tornadic fatalities, the outbreak ranks as the largest and one of the worst in United States history.
+More than three dozen tornadoes were confirmed each day of the event, with 42 on April 25, 55 on April 26, a 24-hour record of 223 on April 27, and 47 on April 28.
+In terms of violent tornadoes, the event ranks third with 15 EF4/5 rated tornadoes, behind the 1974 Super Outbreak and 1965 Palm Sunday outbreak.

 A large outbreak was possible for April 25–27 as the SPC issued a moderate risk of severe weather for three consecutive days, centered over Arkansas through Tennessee.
 By the late-afternoon hours of April 25, several tornadoes had been reported across a few states, including two which caused significant damage in Oklahoma and Texas.
 At 3:25 pm CST (2025 UTC), the SPC issued a PDS tornado watch for much of Arkansas and parts of Missouri, Oklahoma, Texas and Louisiana.
 Tornadoes were scattered that day until early evening, when an intense tornadic cell tracked near the Little Rock metropolitan area and a tornado emergency was declared for Vilonia, Arkansas.
 A 1.5 mi wide EF2 tornado then caused extensive damage in Vilonia.
 At least four people are known to have died in the town with many more injured.